chuckstack/chuckstack.github.io/src-ls/blog-chuck-stack-it-job-description-assessment.md

 Here is how easy it is to process a resume through an AI prompt...

+TODO

-## Behavior Interviews
+## Behavioral Interviews

+TODO

 Good and bad behaviors.

 3%

-Once - fluke
+- Once - fluke
-Twice - probably
+- Twice - probably
-Thrice - you can count on it
+- Thrice - you can count on it

 ## Potential

+TODO

 This comes after you hire someone.